 New Referral is a referral for a patient who is seeing a clinician for the first time or an existing patient with a new referral to the same clinician.
 New Referral applies to the majority of patients, usually around 70% of surgical patients.

-The following are examples of New Referrals:
+The following are some New Referrals scenarios:

-- A doctor has been seeing a patient for years for a recurring condition, and sometimes the patient will go a year without being seen in the office.
-In this case the office requires a referral for the patient from the family doctor again.
-The Referral Type is New Referral. - Patient was referred by their family physician but the referral to the clinician was cancelled.
-After further tests, another referral was sent to the clinician and the patient has a consult.
-The Referral Type is New Referral. - A new referral was received for suspected prostate cancer and the patient had a consult with the clinician.
+- A clinician has been seeing a patient for years for a recurring condition, and sometimes the patient will go a year without being seen in the office.
+In this case the office requires a referral for the patient from the family doctor again. - A patient was referred by their family physician but the referral to the clinician was cancelled.
+After further tests, another referral was sent to the clinician and the patient has a consultation. - A new referral was received by a clinician for suspected prostate cancer and the patient had a consultation with the clinician.
 The patient initially has negative biopsies and is monitored for several years until a positive biopsy occurs and a DTT for surgery is made.
-The Referral Type is New Referral to reflect the patient's status as of the date of the first consultation. - Patient is referred to an orthopaedic surgeon for a knee replacement.
+The Referral Type is New Referral to reflect the patient's status as of the date of the first consultation. - A patient is referred to an orthopaedic surgeon for a knee replacement.
 The clinician feels the procedure is not required until the patient is 65.
 The patient does not want to wait this long and asks their family physician to refer them for a second opinion.
 The family physician refers the patient to a second clinician for a consultation and the second clinician and patient decide to proceed with surgery.
 The Referral Type is New Referral.
-The reason it is not a ReReferral is because the patient is being referred from their family physician to a specialty clinician in both instances (first opinion and second opinion). - Referrals from dentists to oral clinicians are considered New Referrals instead of ReReferrals because the referring dentist is not another surgeon.
+It is not a ReReferral because the patient is being referred from their family physician to a specialty clinician in both instances (first opinion and second opinion). - Referrals from dentists to oral clinicians are considered New Referrals instead of ReReferrals because the referring dentist is not another surgeon.